MichaelC1999/chaser/README.md

 #### Functions

 - `function userDepositAndSetPosition(uint256 _amount,uint256 _totalFee,string memory _targetPositionProtocol,bytes memory _targetPositionMarketId,uint256 _targetPositionChain)`
 - - The first function you must call after deploying a pool.
-This function simulataneously sets the initial market position for the pool and makes the first deposit.
+This function simultaneously sets the initial market position for the pool and makes the first deposit.
 - - `_amount` is the amount denominated in the pool asset to send as first deposit. `_totalFee` is the total amount of the asset that will be paid to the Across bridge in order to move the funds to their destination chain.
-This fee should be calculated on the frontend/off chain according to Across' reccomendations.
-If the initial position being set is on Sepolia, this argument does not matter. `_targetPositionProtocol` is the protocol name to set the initial position into (ex. `aave-v3` or `compound-v3`). `_targetPositionMarketId` is the ID of the market entity on the subgraph that corresponds to where your want to deposit into (read below to find this ID). `_targetPositionChain` is the chain ID that this market is on.
+This fee should be calculated on the frontend/off chain according to Across' recommendations.
+If the initial position being set is on Arbitrum Sepolia, this argument does not matter. `_targetPositionProtocol` is the protocol name to set the initial position into (ex. `aave-v3` or `compound-v3`). `_targetPositionMarketId` is the ID of the market entity on the subgraph that corresponds to where your want to deposit into (read below to find this ID). `_targetPositionChain` is the chain ID that this market is on.

 - `function userDeposit(uint256 _amount, uint256 _totalFee)`
 - - This function is to make any deposit that is not the initial, position setting deposit.
-Depending on the current position location, the pool routes this deposit through its other contracts and inter-chain tools to move into position and execute a callback on the pool after finaizing.
+Depending on the current position location, the pool routes this deposit through its other contracts and inter-chain tools to move into position and execute a callback on the pool after finalizing.

 - `function userWithdrawOrder(uint256 _amount)`
 - - This function makes a request to make a withdraw for the caller.
 Depending on the position location, this is a request to be validated and fulfilled depending on the position value on the other chain.
 The pool contract does not have access to the current position value when deposited to other chains.
 This request checks the users proportion of pool tokens and then compares the asset amount requested to this proportion of the total pool.
 Once verified, the funds are bridged back to the pool and forwarded to the user.